 Optional post workshop classroom exercise: students can use the characters they create in the workshop in an actual story of their own.
 Teachers can use this exercise as a platform for teaching other elements of fiction writing not covered directly in the character building workshop.

 Students have the most interesting questions!
-In this session, I briefly introduce myself and Dan Unmasked, then turn it over to the students for questions on writing, being an author, getting published, or the book.
+In this session, I briefly introduce myself and both The Last Super Chef and Dan Unmasked, then turn it over to the students for questions on writing, being an author, getting published, or the book.
 Whatever they want!
-We can also talk baseball and comics, big topics for the characters of Dan Unmasked.
+We can also talk baseball and comics and loving cooking shows, too!